jamission/college-tools/schedule-to-calendar/README.md

 11. if it's says done, then the .ics is saved.
 12. go into your calendar app and import the calendar.
 13. all done.

+extra notes:
+calendar events are repeating, no alarms